JuliaDocs/DemoCards.jl/docs/src/index.md

 _Let's focus on writing good demos._

-A plugin package to [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl) that dynamically generate a demo gallery for you.
+A plugin package to [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl) that dynamically generate demos and associated assets for you.

 !!! note